jeblister/bulma/README.md

 #### Where should blog post markdown files be stored?

-The theme works with other content types, but posts work best when grouped under `post`.
-When using the `post` content type you'll have a customized list page sorted by year and the default list page.
+The theme works with other content types, but posts work best when grouped under `posts`.
+When using the `posts` content type you'll have a customized list page sorted by year and the default list page.
 Here's an example:

 ![Custom List Page](https://cldup.com/y61NIUWHTR.png)